smulder/lasso-gcs-writer/README.md

-# lasso-s3-writer
+# lasso-gcs-writer

-A plugin for [`lasso`](https://github.com/lasso-js/lasso) that will upload bundles and resources to Amazon S3.
+A plugin for [`lasso`](https://github.com/lasso-js/lasso) that will upload bundles and resources to Google Cloud Storage.

-> WARNING: `lasso-s3-writer` should only be used to do Lasso prebuilds
+> WARNING: `lasso-gcs-writer` should only be used to do Lasso prebuilds
+> WARNING: `lasso-gcs-writer` is currently completely untested

 ## Usage